 OpenAI: Sealing the deal with Microsoft investment

-What’s more, there are many reasons as to why OpenAI opted for the Microsoft investment to seal the partnership with Microsoft .
+What’s more, there are many reasons why OpenAI opted for the Microsoft investment to seal the partnership with Microsoft.
 One of the reasons was to meet the financial constraints created by computing hardware needs.
-In addition to this, the financial needs to retain the top talent is also an important factor.
+In addition to this, the financial need to retain the top talent is also an important factor.
 OpenAI’s tax filings from 2016 state that the top researcher was paid a $1.9 million dollar salary.
-And not just that, the other researchers were receiving significant amounts as well.
-Furthermore, as per the press release of OpenAI’s, increased capital for computational power, licensing some of the pre-AGI technologies.
+And not just that, the other researchers were also receiving significant amounts.
+Furthermore, as per the press release of OpenAI, increased capital for computational power, licensing some of the pre-AGI technologies.

 The OpenAI and Microsoft connection